-The Virginia Tech bowl tradition dates back to 1947 when the Hokies appeared in the Sun Bowl, and in the years since, more than one million fans have witnessed Tech compete in 26 bowl games in 12 different stadiums and in seven states.
-Tech's invitation to the Hyundai Sun Bowl in El Paso, Texas, extended its bowl appearance streak to 21 consecutive years, the second-longest active streak in the country.See complete bowl history
+The Virginia Tech bowl tradition dates back to 1947 when the Hokies appeared in the Sun Bowl, and in the years since, more than one million fans have witnessed Tech compete in 28 bowl games in 13 different stadiums and in eight states.
+Tech's invitation to the Military Bowl in Annapolis, Md., extended its bowl appearance streak to 22 consecutive years, the longest active streak in the country.See complete bowl history

 It's Enter Sandman.
 It's the HokieBird.
 It's the Marching Virginians blaring the fight song.
 It's Lane Stadium, bursting with maroon and orange.
 The sights and sounds of game day at Virginia Tech create an unrivaled college football experience.

 At Virginia Tech, student-athletes don't just play sports.
 Hokies have the advantages of top-notch services to prepare them for action on the field and for life after graduation.